zlimez/PeggleClone/Peggle/README.md

 > other words, write your considerations in weighing the pros and cons of the
 > persistence methods you have considered.

-I chose to encode and decode from a file.
-Encoding and decoding from a file is similar to using a NoSQL database of which I have experience in.
-Furthermore, swift's codable protocol makes the implementation simpler.
-Where this option suffers is the lack of schema present in SQL databases which can check the integrity of the data the game saves and prevent corruption.
+I chose to encode and decode from a file due to its similarity with using a NoSQL database which I have prior experience in.
+Swift's `Codable` protocol makes the implementation straight forward.
+The way I structure my class and structs is the blueprint of the data organization.

-I do not have much of an understanding of Core data, but given it requires a schema to, it will add to the amount of effort required to ensure data persistence just like SQL databases.
+However, the method lacks a schema present in SQL databases and ORMs.
+Hence, the integrity of data is not enforced which can result in malformed data that cannot be parsed by the application later.
+Another consideration that informed my choice is the stage of development I am in now.
+Models can still be refactored or extended.
+If I chose SQL or ORM I will need to update the schema as class and struct sepcifications change, slowing the development speed.